Our Top 5 Highland Experiences

 Scotland is rich in history and heritage, and there are hundreds of fascinating castles dotted among spectacular landscapes.
 So, take a tour of the fantastic castles in the Highlands and discover this magical region.
 Start in Inverness at Urquhart Castle which stands proudly on the banks of Loch Ness.
 Don’t forget to look out for a sighting of the mystical Loch Ness Monster, Nessie.
 Then, head east to Cawdor Castle, once the home of the Thanes of Cawdor.
 Next, head north-east to Dunrobin Castle, which resembles something out of a Disney film.
 Walk around the grounds of this majestic French chateau-style castle and learn about its past which dates from the 1300s.
 Finally, if you fancy driving further, head to Dunvegan Castle on the Isle of Skye.
 This beautiful castle sits on the shores of Loch Dunvegan, and has been the home of the Chiefs of Clan MacLeod for 800 years.

-So, now you have our guide to the best things to do in the Highlands.
+So, now you have our guide to the best Highland experiences.
 Why not take a look at our special offers, and book your stay at Kingsmills Hotel in the heart of this majestic Scottish region?